deepakshrma/deno-by-example/docs/advanced_graphql.md

 - [buildSchema](https://graphql.org/graphql-js/) compile and validate schema to generate code in runtime.

 :::note
 Currently, graphql does not support multi-file schema(Query).
-So we have to write all query in **index.ts**.
-Hopefully, In future we can use [graphql tools](https://github.com/ardatan/graphql-tools).
+So we have to write all queries in **index.ts**.
+Hopefully, In future, we can use [graphql tools](https://github.com/ardatan/graphql-tools).
 :::

 Let's create resolvers for **users** and **hello** query